goliatone/tuxedo/README.md

 ```

 ## TODOs
+- TODO Add solver to reference props in json structures
 - TODO ~~bin: Have default values~~
 - TODO bin: If no arguments and no default template.jtpl show help
 - TODO `repeat` take glue argument, so we can ignore it for CVS templates